-- 1. Regular, full-time employees begin accruing PTO upon completion of the introductory period. - 2.
+- 1. Regular, full-time employees begin accruing PTO upon completion of the introductory period.
+The full annual number of eligible hours will be available upon eligibility. - 2.
 The City encourages all eligible employees to use their benefit of the paid time off away from work. - 3.
-All PTO must be used by the end of the calendar year, or the time will be lost.
-No roll-over of PTO will be allowed.
-Note the option for PTO "buy back" in the next section. - 4.
+Employees that have used at least 40 hours of PTO throughout the year may carry over up to 40 hours of unused PTO at the end of the year.
+In addition, note the option for PTO "sell back" in the next section. - 4.
 Exempt employees may take half days (4 hours at the time) of PTO.
 Non-exempt employees may request days off only in full days. - 5.
-Unused PTO days are forfeited upon separation from the City.
+Upon voluntary resignation or retirement from the City, up to 40 hours of unused PTO may be paid out, assuming the employee has fulfilled an adequate notice period.
+Upon involuntary separation from the City (termination for cause), unused PTO is forfeited.